Extension Best Practices

 Note:

-• To access Visual Builder Studio, start on the Oracle Cloud Applications page you want to modify, then click Edit in Visual Builder Studio from the Settings and Action menu.
+• To access Visual Builder Studio, start on the Oracle Cloud Applications page you want to modify, then click Edit Page in Visual Builder Studio from the Settings and Action menu.
 Using this method directs you to the right project and workspace and avoids creating extra Git repos and extensions that aren't needed.

 • After an Oracle Cloud Application release update, continue to use the same project and workspace for your extension work.
 VB Studio automatically updates your workspace to take advantage of any new functionality as soon as you open it.
 These changes are propagated to the associated Git repository (extension) when you click Publish.